AMC Hornet: American Rally

 The new marketing concept for VAM's compact model was also included for its sporty version.
 This started with the change in name from Rambler American Rally to American Rally.
-For the first time, VAM sought to move the model the higher from the economical sporty model status it pioneered.
-This meant a higher focus not just on sportiness but also on luxury.
+For the first time, VAM sought to reposition the model higher from the economical sporty model status it pioneered.
+This meant a focus on sportiness as well as on luxury.

 The 1975 American Rally alongside its new name obtained its first redesign of identity emblems in the form of an all-new "RALLY" nameplate in printing letters connected by a background line.
 Like the former one, it was located on the rear panel between the right taillight and rear license plate.
 A new grille, headlight bezels, and parking lights shared with the American and Gremlin lines were now in blackout form.
 New side decals were discreet lines running the full length of the car without changing proportions and incorporating Rally emblems on the front fenders.
 The interior for the first time was different from that of the American model other than the front seats.
 Rally emblems appeared etched on the front high corners of the side panels.
 All previously exposed metal parts like the top of the doors, rear sides, and B pillar were now upholstered in vinyl.
 The "RAMBLER" emblem on the glove box was replaced by a "RALLY" one of the same design.
 Unlike all of its predecessors, a considerable amount of 1975 American Rally units were equipped with the heater as standard.
 The aspect that made the American Rally the most different from the last generation was the mechanicals.
 The 258 six-cylinder obtained an all-new electronic ignition system sourced by Prestolite.
 Manual front disk brakes replaced the previous drums.
 A new TREMEC 170-F four-speed manual transmission with Hurst linkage came from the factory, although VAM was not able to fully standardize it and several Hurst-linked three-speed 1975 American Rally versions were built.